pramnora/MS-DOS/README.md

 ...the file will open up inside of Notepad...ready for further editing.
 After editing...you use Notepad File Menu option to Save the changes you've made.

+- Make a directory folder...

+MD folderName

+- Delete a directory folder...

+RMDIR folderName

+**NOTE**: If the folder still contains files inside of it...and, isn't therefore an empty folder;
+then, you will NOT be able to DELete it...; not until when all of those files have been removed.

 -----

 ## LINKS